Ciao Italia: Live from Italy: Commercial performance

 The release debuted at number 17 on Billboard's Top Music Video chart, on June 4, 1988 and reached number eight the next week.
 The video started a steady climb on the chart, and on the issue dated August 20, 1988, it reached number three on the chart.
 Ciao Italia ultimately reached the top of the chart, remaining there for eight weeks.
 It was the 27th top selling videocassette for 1988.
 The video was certified platinum by the Recording Industry Association of America (RIAA) for shipment of 100,000 copies.
+By 1992, the release sold 35,000 copies of laserdiscs in the United States according to The Hollywood Reporter.
 Ciao Italia debuted and peaked at number three on the Canadian RPM Top 10 Video chart on June 9, 1990.
 It was present for a total of eight weeks on the chart.
 It also charted at number three on the Finnish DVD chart in 2009.

+The concert itself on RAI remains one of Italian television's most-watched broadcasts, with estimates putting ratings between 30 and 35 million viewers, around 61.83% of the Italian population at the time.